 I spent an amazing 3 days/3 nights on a Thailand snorkeling liveaboard trip.
 The excursion with Andaman Snorkel Discovery left from about 1.5 hours north of Phuket to the Similan and Surin Islands.
-The company has recently started trips to Myanmar as well, so I’m hoping to return for another adventure.
+Since then, the company has started trips to Myanmar as well, so I’m hoping to return for another adventure!
 I chose them based on their good reviews and small group size, and because they specialized only in snorkeling rather than a mixed scuba diving/snorkeling group.

 Haphazard Rating: (3 of 5).
 Open-water snorkeling recommended for experienced snorkelers; bring Dramamine for sea-sickness; you’ll travel to shore via small dinghy

 To See: pristine beaches, sea turtles, rays, corals, sea life